AdiNarendra98/AndrewNg-ML-in-Python/readme.md

     clone https://github.com/AdiNarendra98/Andrew-Ng-ML-in-Python.git

 Each assignment is in Python and Jupyter Notebook format.
-* The Jupyter Notebooks are contained in the 'Exercises in Jupyter Notebook' folder .
+1. The Jupyter Notebooks are contained in the 'Exercises in Jupyter Notebook' folder .
 For example, assignment 1 is contained within the folder `Exercise1`.
 Each folder contains two files:
  - The assignment `jupyter` notebook, which has a `.ipynb` extension.
 All the code which you need to write will be written within this notebook.
  - A python module `utils.py` which contains some helper functions needed for the assignment.
 Functions within the `utils` module are called from the python notebook.
 You do not need to modify or add any code to this file.
-* Alternatively the python files are in 'Excercises in Python Files' folder.
+2. Alternatively the python files are in 'Exercises in Python Files' folder.